ligato/docs/docs/user-guide/concepts.md

 }
 ```

-The orchestrator now connects to Redis data base.
+The orchestrator now connects to a Redis database.

-Another advantage is that to add support for new KVDB basically means to write a plugin able to establish connection to the desired database and wire it with the KVDB sync, which is significantly easier and faster.
+Another advantage is that to add support for a new KVDB, one need only write a plugin able to establish a connection to the desired KVDB and wire it up with the KVDB sync.
+Pretty straightforward.

 ### ETCD

 More information: [ETCD documentation][etcd-plugin]

-The ETCD is a distributed KV store that provides data read-write.
-The ETCD can be started on local machine in its own container with following command:
+etcd is a distributed KV store that provides data read-write capabilities. etcd can be started on local machine in its own container with following command:
 ```bash
 sudo docker run -p 2379:2379 --name etcd --rm \
     quay.io/coreos/etcd:v3.1.0 /usr/local/bin/etcd \